 Sunday, Feb.
 18 at 2 pm

 A walking parade featuring man's best friends, and their families, puts some bark into the Mardi Gras scene.
-Founded in 1999, the Mystic Krewe of Mardi Paws features dogs sashaying in costume along the Mandeville lakefront in this fun parade that raises funds for animal care agency, the Ian Somerhalder Foundation.
-This year’s theme: “Fables, Fairy Tales and Nursery Rhymes.”
-Founded in 1999.
+Founded in 1999, the Mystic Krewe of Mardi Paws features dogs sashaying in costume along the Mandeville lakefront in this fun parade that raises funds for area animal agencies.
+This year's theme: "Fables, Fairy Tales and Nursery Rhymes."
+Proceeds benefit the Ian Somerhalder Foundation.

 Announcing the arrival of Carnival season on the Northshore, the St. John Fools of Misrule marching krewe kicks things off by carousing through Covington on Twelfth Night.
-The Krewe of Push Mow in Abita Springs features homemade floats, many based on lawn equipment, decorated to humorous themes (“What’s that Smell?” was a past favorite).
+The Krewe of Push Mow in Abita Springs features homemade floats, many based on lawn equipment, decorated to humorous themes (past favorites include “What’s that Smell?” and "Dollar Store Dumpster Discoveries").
 The floats take a funky and rousing cruise through the heart of Abita.
-Also extra fun: bookending the festivities are Covington’s St. John Fools of Misrule procession, and Slidell’s Krewe of Mona Lisa & Moonpie, weeks later.

 St. John Fools of Misrule

 Saturday, Jan.
 6 at 6pm

-The Fools and Jewels of this krewe march through historic St. John District, on the Saturday closest to Twelfth Night (Jan.
+The Fools and Jewels of this krewe march through historic St. John District of old Covington (1813) on the Saturday closest to Twelfth Night (Jan.
 6), also known as The Epiphany or King's Day.
 The organization's rituals are derived from an ancient English men's group that clamored along the evening streets creating unruliness with cowbells and whips while delivering jeers and spankings to those caught on the street unaware.
 The Fools of Misrule integrated into its name homage to the streets where it conducts its bawdy procession.
-Led by a “Lord of Misrule,” flambeaux and a brass band starting at Columbia Street Tap Room & Grill, revelers follow a route along Lockwood St. west to the Covington Trailhead, south on New Hampshire St., south to Walker Alley and north along Columbia St. to end back at Seiler, stopping at watering holes and restaurants along the way.
-Their slogan: Vivere Vita Omnino! – Live Life Completely!
+Led by a “Lord of Misrule,” flambeaux and a brass band starting at Seiler Bar (434 N. Columbia Street), revelers follow a route along Lockwood St. west to the Covington Trailhead, south on New Hampshire St. to Boston, north along Columbia St. to end back at Seiler, stopping at watering holes and restaurants along the way.
+Their slogan: Vivere Vitam Omnino! – Live Life Completely!

 Krewe of Push Mow